 Humidity is the amount of water vapor (water that has turned from a liquid to an invisible gas) in the air.
-Absolute humidity is the actual amount of water vapor in a specified volume of air; relative humidity is the ratio of moisture in the air to the maximum amount of moisture the air can hold, which varies depending on the air temperature.
-Hotter air can hold more moisture.
+Absolute humidity is the actual amount of water vapor in a specified volume of air.
+Relative humidity is the ratio of moisture in the air as compared to the maximum amount of moisture the air can hold, which varies depending on the air temperature.
+Hotter air, for example, can hold more moisture.

 Humidity affects the way we perceive a given temperature – in other words, at the same temperature, higher humidity will generally make us feel warmer, and lower humidity will make us feel cooler.
 This is because our bodies’ cooling mechanism is perspiration, and when the air holds more moisture, the dampness on our skin can’t evaporate as easily.

 Outdoor humidity also makes a difference in what a particular temperature feels like.
 It is more difficult for our bodies to handle hot weather when the humidity is high.
-While unfortunately we can’t control the outdoor humidity, knowing the relative humidity level can help us to understand how warm or cool the air will feel at a given temperature.
-The outdoor humidity level can also alert you to rain, snow, or reduced visibility.
+While unfortunately humidity control is impossible outdoors, knowing the relative humidity level can help us to understand how warm or cool the air will feel at a given temperature.
+Using a humidity monitoring device outdoors can also alert you to rain, snow, or reduced visibility.
 When the relative humidity is 100%, the air becomes saturated, meaning it can’t hold any more moisture at that temperature.
 If it cools down even a little, the air will release water in the form of dew on the ground, fog or mist in the air, or precipitation from the clouds.

 How Can You Measure Humidity?

-A device to measure humidity is called a hygrometer.
-Hygrometers may be designed for indoor or outdoor use (or both).
+A humidity monitoring device is called a hygrometer.
+Hygrometers may be designed for indoor or outdoor humidity monitoring use (or both).